volatilevoid/acccess-log-analyzer/README.md

 ## Warning

-Make sure that server is configured to accept content larger than 100MB.
-The configuration is done in php.ini (or .htaccess) by setting the proper values of the following variables:
+Make sure that php.ini is configured to accept content larger than 100MB by setting the proper values of the following variables:

 - upload_max_filesize
 - post_max_size